vishakha-ramani/inferno-autoscaler/README.md

 ## How It Works

-1. Platform admin deploys model server and waits for it to warm up and start serving requests
+1. Platform admin deploys llm-d infrastructure (including model servers) and waits for servers to warm up and start serving requests
 2. Platform admin creates a `VariantAutoscaling` CR for the running deployment
 3. WVA continuously monitors request rates and server performance via Prometheus metrics
 4. Model Analyzer estimates latency and throughput using queueing models